prisma/tiberius/README.md

 #### MacOS Catalina and TLS

 Some SQL Server databases, such as the public Docker image use a TLS certificate not accepted by Apple's Secure Transport.
 For now, to get Tiberius working on macOS Catalina, it is necessary to upgrade your server's certificate into [one supported by Apple](https://support.apple.com/en-ca/HT210176).
-Additionally using the `NotSupported` variant, or providing `encoding=DANGER_PLAINTEXT` in the connection string disables TLS completely, and allows development on macOS against a local SQL Server instance.
+Additionally using the `NotSupported` variant, or providing `encrypt=DANGER_PLAINTEXT` in the connection string disables TLS completely, and allows development on macOS against a local SQL Server instance.

 **This will disable encryption for your ENTIRE crate**